'Nightmare' on Quay St: legal action planned to challenge works, waterfront road narrowing

 "There are two aspects to this: the first is the long-term plan for Quay St, to reduce it from four lanes to one lane in each direction and the second is the works about to start next week," Ramsay said.

-Martyn Reesby of Princes Wharf-headquartered financier Reesby Capital said a number of businesses had already agreed to join the group to stop the changes by Auckland Transport.
+Martyn Reesby of Princes Wharf-headquartered financier Reesby Capital said that once local businesses understood the implications of the changes, he expected strong support.

-"Their actions and the disruption that will occur are completely wrong and they are approving the works on a non-notified basis, saying that the effects are less than minor," Reesby said.
+The council was being asked to approve the works on a non-notified basis, saying that the effects were less than minor, he said.

 "Obviously this is not the case.
 There are tens of thousands of people affected and hundreds of businesses.
-Council has not given any notice that they intend closing Quay St permanently to one-lane from Christmas and has deliberately done this so that we are unable to appeal.
-We found out about this only late last week and a lobby group is being formed to dispute the change," he said.
+Council has not consulted properly with the businesses or residents or provided a proper notice that they intend closing Quay St permanently to one-lane from Christmas.
+They have deliberately done this so that we are unable to appeal.
+We found out about this only late last week and a lobby group is being formed to dispute the change.
+The timing of the consent application just before Christmas, and the short timeframe of the notice before starting the works, makes any appeal more difficult," Reesby said.

 Law firm Duncan Cotterill had already been engaged and a letter sent to the council, putting it on notice about the group's intentions to take a legal challenge if works went ahead, Reesby said.

-Although the plans had been widely promoted for some time, Reesby said the December 27 work's notice was a shock.
+Although the plans had been widely promoted for some time, Reesby said the December 27 work's notice was a surprise to businesses in the area.